agmmnn/awesome-blender/README.md

 -   [MatCaps](https://github.com/nidorx/matcaps) : Huge library of matcap PNG textures organized by color.
 -   [MATCAP for Blender](https://gumroad.com/l/tJyTi/xor9ydy) : The one and only Matcap shader for Eevee and Cycles.
 -   [UE Sponsored Content](https://www.unrealengine.com/en-US/uesponsoredcontent) : Every month Epic Games gives away several assets from the Unreal Engine marketplace for free.
+-   [IES Library](https://ieslibrary.com/en/browse) : Download free IES lighting files.
+IES files describe how light from a lamp is distributed in a room.

 ---